 Point cloud data are the first result from the laser scanner and may be the laser returns from the canopy, structures, and Earth's surface and are thus x,y,z points plus attributes.
 Creating a custom DEM from point cloud data lets the user define the area of interest and set the DEM-processing parameters which allows for more versatility and greater control over the dataset.

 One of OpenTopography's primary goals is to democratize the distribution of lidar data to the Earth science community.
-For OpenTopography to achieve this, the collective needs of Earth science community must be made known to OpenTopography.
-For example, what are some aspects of lidar technology in terms of data discovery, access, and integration prevent the Earth science community from being able to carry out research in an efficient and timely manner?
-What new lidar tools and datasets does the Earth science community feel the need to be developed/made available?
+For OpenTopography to achieve this, the collective needs of the Earth science community must be made known to OpenTopography.
+For example, what are some aspects of lidar technology in terms of data discovery, access, and integration that prevent the Earth science community from being able to carry out research in an efficient and timely manner?
+What new lidar tools and datasets do the Earth science community feel the need to be developed/made available?
 We invite members of the Earth science community to provide us with feedback that we hope will help shape the future of OpenTopography.
 Contact us for more information.

 OpenTopography data can be downloaded in LAS, LAZ or ASCII file formats.
 The following list describes each dataset type.

-LAS: (from ASPRS: "The LAS file format is a public file format for the interchange of 3-dimensional point cloud data between data users.
+LAS: (from ASPRS): "The LAS file format is a public file format for the interchange of 3-dimensional point cloud data between data users.
 Although developed primarily for exchange of lidar point cloud data, this format supports the exchange of any 3-dimensional x,y,z tuplet.
 This binary file format is an alternative to proprietary systems or a generic ASCII file interchange system used by many companies.
 The problem with proprietary systems is obvious in that data cannot be easily taken from one system to another.
 There are two major problems with the ASCII file interchange.
 The first problem is performance because the reading and interpretation of ASCII elevation data can be very slow and the file size can be extremely large, even for small amounts of data.
 The second problem is that all information specific to the lidar data is lost.
 The LAS file format is a binary file format that maintains information specific to the lidar nature of the data while not being overly complex."

 LAZ: The compressed form of a LAS file.